yabellini/SitioAcademico/content/project/MetaDocencia/index.md

 ---
 title: "MetaDocencia"
-subtitle: "Comunidad tech docente hispanohablante"
+subtitle: "Technical Spanishspeaking Teachers Community"
 excerpt: "We are an inclusive and collaborative community that improves education by empowering instructors from underserved countries."
 date: 2019-07-02
 author: "Yanina Bellini Saibene"